explosion/projects/tutorials/textcat_goemotions/README.md

 for a tok2vec (or transformer) to get features from.
 If the tok2vec in your final pipeline is from the same pipeline as the component you're adding, then you don't have to do anything.
-But if a component has a different tok2vec, you can bundle the tok2vec with the component so that it doesn't use the wrong one.
+But if a component has a different tok2vec, you can bundle a standalone copy of the original tok2vec with the component so that it doesn't use the wrong one.

 Here's an example of a component that has a different name than it had originally, and also uses `replace_listeners`: